-Medical malpractice is term that is thrown around loosely on television and in movies, but what does it really mean?
-And have you or a loved one experienced true medical malpractice?
+Medical malpractice is a term that is thrown around loosely on television and in movies, but what does it mean?
+And have you or a loved one experienced actual medical malpractice?

-In this short guide, we will explore what medical malpractice is, and how to select the right lawyer in Florida to represent you.
+In this short guide, we will explore medical malpractice and how to select the right medical malpractice lawyer in Florida to represent you.

-A common misconception is that a doctor that makes a mistake has committed medical malpractice – and this is simply not true.
+A common misconception is that a doctor who makes a mistake has committed medical malpractice, which is simply not true.

 The issue of malpractice is a little more complex.